Checking your dog for ticks is an important responsibility for pet owners, especially during tick season.

 Sprays can be used as an added layer of protection when taking your dog outside.
 They contain similar ingredients as the shampoos to kills or repels ticks.

-Tick collars provide your dog with long-term protection from ticks — some last up to 8 months.
+Tick collars provide your dog with long-term protection from ticks—some last up to 8 months.
 When worn, these special collars release small amounts of insecticide which are spread throughout your dog’s body via the natural oils in their fur and skin.

 Lastly, certain medications, in the form of chewable tablets or pills, can be used preventatively to kill any ticks that try to bite your dog.
 After being ingested, the medication is absorbed into the bloodstream.
 Any ticks that try to feed on your dog will die and fall off before they can transmit any diseases.

-At MMPC, our experienced team of pest professionals can help keep your pets safe from ticks year-round.
+At MMPC, our experienced team of pest professionals can help keep your property safe from ticks year-round.
 We treat your property with eco-friendly tick control methods that are safe for you and your pets.